 Please click here for more information with regard to the MSUK Authorisation

 Please click here to see a copy of The Motor Vehicles (Competition and Trials) Regulations 1969

 Please click here for a list of MSUK Route Liaison Officers and contact details fo the Police & National Parks

 Frequently Asked Questions

-The ACU are not imposing the MSA Authorisation on our Organising Clubs.
+The ACU are not imposing the MSUK Authorisation on our Organising Clubs.
 The Motor Vehicles (Competitions and Trials) Regulations 1969 require that any motoring event which utilises the Public Highway is subject to Authorisation under UK law.
-The MSA are the sole agent appointed by the Department of Transport and as such has a statutory duty to the Government to ensure that any event that takes place on or uses part of the Public Highway follows the legislation as laid down by the government in the Regulations quoted above under the Statutory Instrument No 414 of 1969.
+The MSUK are the sole agent appointed by the Department of Transport and as such has a statutory duty to the Government to ensure that any event that takes place on or uses part of the Public Highway follows the legislation as laid down by the government in the Regulations quoted above under the Statutory Instrument No 414 of 1969.
 A copy of the legislation can be viewed and/or downloaded from the ACU website.

 Why have ACU Clubs not been notified of this before?

 The requirement for an Organiser to apply for MSUK Authorisation is stated in the ACU Handbook under the Trials Standing Regulations and is also printed on the reverse of every Permit Application Form, so Clubs should be aware of this requirement for any event which takes place on or uses part of the public highway.

 Why has the MSUK Authorisation suddenly become an issue?